Head's up, there might be affiliate links ahead!

 The key to the perfectly cooked brussel sprout is to cut them in half and put the flat part down.
 No flipping required.
 That’s it.
 The rest (ie, how you chose to season them) is just details.
 However, I also recommend loosely covering them with tinfoil.
 This ensures that the heat stays in the sprouts and they get cooked all the way through.
 But because they’re not tightly packed in foil, they dry out just enough to get crispy.

 How to Serve Brussel Sprouts

 There’s a restaurant near my house where we often go just for the sprouts (and the cocktails, obvi).
 They serve them flash fried on a bed of gochujang aioli – something I plan to master because it’s damn good.
-Aioli sauce is a great accompaniment for Brussel sprouts in general, but you can also lighten it up with a simple Greek yogurt dip or even Siracha sauce.
+Aioli sauce is a great accompaniment for Brussel sprouts in general, but you can also lighten it up with a simple tzatziki sauce or even Siracha sauce.
 If you want to go with dry toppings, opt for grated parmesan or slightly melted goat cheese.

 …OMG, I’m dying to try Brussels and goat cheese now.

 Okay, I’m off to go eat the Brussels I made for this shoot.
 If you make these, ping me and let me know how you did!

 - 1 lb raw brussel sprouts